 Q: What are the requirements?

-A: There are very specific requirements for the person applying: o The person was in the US and under the age of 31 on June 15, 2012 (born June 16, 1981 or later); o The person entered the US before their 16th birthday (doesn't matter whether entered legally - with inspection/on a visa that expired by the June 15, 2012 date the program was announced, or entered without inspection/without a visa); o The person has continuously resided in the US since June 15, 2007; o The person was physically present in the US on June 15, 2012 and at the time the application is submitted. o The person is in school, has graduated or obtained a certificate of completion from high school, has obtained a general education development (GED) certificate, or is an honorably discharged veteran of the Coast Guard or Armed Forces of the U.S. on the date of application o Has not been convicted of a felony, significant misdemeanor, or 3 or more other misdemeanors, and do not otherwise pose a threat
+A: There are very specific requirements for the person applying: First, that the person was in the US and under the age of 31 on June 15, 2012 (born June 16, 1981 or later); Second, that the person entered the US before their 16th birthday (doesn't matter whether entered legally - with inspection/on a visa that expired by the June 15, 2012 date the program was announced, or entered without inspection/without a visa); Third, the person has continuously resided in the US since June 15, 2007; Fourth, the person was physically present in the US on June 15, 2012 and at the time the application is submitted.
+Fifth, the person is in school, has graduated or obtained a certificate of completion from high school, has obtained a general education development (GED) certificate, or is an honorably discharged veteran of the Coast Guard or Armed Forces of the U.S. on the date of application.
+Sixth, the person has not been convicted of a felony, significant misdemeanor, or 3 or more other misdemeanors, and do not otherwise pose a threat

 Q: How does Someone Apply?